kevwee-lab/general-assembly-projects/README.md

-hi this is Kevin's data science portfolio projects! # general-assembly-projects Data Science Immersive related projects
+ # general-assembly-projects

+I am an aspiring data scientist, currently in training with General Assembly.
+This folder contains Data Science Immersive related projects that I have done as part of the 12 week bootcamp.